 Some people are worried that teaching sign language to babies interferes with their ability to learn speech.
 Experts such as Dr. Susan W. Goodwyn of California State University and Dr. Linda P. Acredolo of the University of California have performed extensive studies to determine the effect of teaching sign language in regards to speech development.
 They found that children who learned sign language developed more advanced language skills and engaged in more complex social interactions than children who learned to communicate through speech alone.
 Experts recommend that parents speak to their children while signing so that the child understands that both the sign and the spoken words represent the same concept.

-To learn more about sign language and other topics, follow the links on the next page.
+To learn more about sign language and other topics, follow the links below.